-Surgery may be needed when the symptoms are significantly impacting on your activities of daily living, interfering with your sleep and are not managed with simple measures such as painkillers, footwear modifications and insoles.
+Cheilectomy surgery is indicated when the symptoms are impacting on your activities of daily living, and are not managed with simple measures, such as painkillers, footwear modifications, using padding or insoles.
+Fusing the joint is the best way to manage severe symptoms.
+If your symptoms are milder, then a cheilectomy (shaving of the bone) and removal of the bump can help.